RubenSizeman/RubenSizeman/README.md

 - 👋 Hi, I’m @RubenSizeman
-- 👀 I’m currently making a carreer change from filmmaker to develer.
+- 👀 I’m currently making a carreer change from filmmaker to developer.

 <!---